 Experimental Garden Info

 What is a demonstration garden?
 Imagine it as a field trip for gardeners.
 Depending upon the theme or situation being studied, these sites are developed to highlight plant types, care, sustainable practices, vegetable growing, and much more.
 Other demo garden uses might be to test out different varieties of plants, or to show attendees how to garden using specific growing methods, such as hugelkultur.

 Who puts together experimental garden plots?
 Sometimes, they are assembled through universities and colleges as a teaching tool for students or as testing sites for certain plants and growing techniques.
 Others are community efforts whose aim is outreach.

-Grade and high schools may also have demo gardens which serve to encourage the dialogues around our food sources and educate on natural processes.
-Still others may be from extension offices, open for public amazement.
+Grade and high schools may also have demo gardens which serve to encourage dialogues around our food sources and educate on natural processes.
+Still, others may be from extension offices, open for public amazement.

 Finally, demo garden uses may be as sources for the many varieties of one plant species, such as a rhododendron garden, or native specimens which are funded by government and municipal participation.

 What are Demonstration Gardens For?

 Among the many demo garden uses are the popular children's gardens.
 These may offer hands-on experiences where kids can plant seeds or starts.
 They may feature butterfly-attracting plants, farm animals, and other kid-friendly activities and sights.